-Our goal is a 30% reduction in GHG emissions intensity by 2030 (scope 1 and 2 emissions only).
+In 2020, Suncor's goal is a 30% reduction in GHG emissions intensity by 2030 (scope 1 and 2 emissions only).
 If current production remained flat, we would expect a similar reduction in absolute emissions.
-However, planned production growth during this timeframe would add incremental absolute emissions, albeit at a lower GHG emissions intensity.
+However, planned production growth during this timeframe would result in negligible change in absolute scope 1 and 2 emissions due to a lower GHG emissions intensity.